Eliseo-AI/Bundesliga/README.md

 - Location: Municipality in which the club's stadium is located.
 - Stadium: Name of the stadium where the club plays.

-The Bundesliga-2023.csv file has 20 columns and 487 rows, with the following information per column:
+The de.csv file has 9 columns and 487 rows, with the following information per column:
 - city: city
 - lat: latitude
 - lng: longitude